dnguyen000/stock-market-movement-prediction/README.md

 Daily direction classification on both SPY and TSLA performed near the published ceiling for this problem (~52% accuracy for liquid equities, near chance for individual volatile stocks).
 The Voting Ensemble outperformed all single models on F1 — but as documented in the per-ticker class-balance notes, F1 gains are partly attributable to the model biasing toward the UP majority class.
 Macro F1 paints a more conservative picture and is closer to balanced-accuracy levels around 0.49–0.50 for both tickers.

+The central methodological finding from the classification track is the **F1 trap** and the workflow we developed to handle it.
+Grid search across every base model consistently surfaced configurations with inflated F1 driven by class bias rather than genuine classification ability.
+The three-way comparison workflow (baseline / best-F1 / balanced) made this trade-off explicit at every step, and ensemble components were chosen from the balanced side of that trade-off rather than the raw F1 winners.
+The voting threshold sensitivity analysis (≥2 vs ≥3 of 4) independently reproduced the same pattern at the ensemble level, confirming that F1 reflects class bias as much as classification skill on this target.

-The most important finding from the classification track is not the F1 number itself but **what the model's behavior reveals about the target**: per-fold analysis showed the SVM frequently collapsing to single-class predictions per 42-day window, and probability distributions for actual UP vs. actual DOWN days overlap almost entirely.
+The other important finding is **what the model's behavior reveals about the target**: per-fold analysis showed the SVM frequently collapsing to single-class predictions per 42-day window, and probability distributions for actual UP vs. actual DOWN days overlap almost entirely.
 This is consistent with daily equity direction being a noise-dominated signal that traditional ML on technical features cannot meaningfully separate.
 The features carry information — but not enough to push prediction beyond the ~52% boundary that decades of research have established for this problem.

 A breakthrough would require categorically different signal: sentiment data, options market data (implied volatility surfaces, put/call ratios), order flow, or macroeconomic factors.
 These were out of scope for this project given the timeline and the decision to limit inputs to what is available through the Yahoo Finance API and derived features.